allenc125789/TurtleNAS/README.md

 -need function for deleting files. possibly by assigning the array key needed to a checkbox id

+    -learn javascript (AJAX) to create a true dynamic website, with dropdown menus and checkbox actions

 -need function to upload folders

+-fix problem when uploading hidden files ".extension"

 # Summary: